China’s Visa-Free Policies: Latest Updates

 240-hour visa-free transit

-Under the newly upgraded 240-hour visa-free transit policy, foreign travelers can apply for a six-day entry permit to certain Chinese cities upon arrival at the port of entry, provided they hold a passport from one of the 54 eligible countries.
+Under the newly upgraded 240-hour visa-free transit policy, foreign travelers can apply for a 10-day entry permit to certain Chinese cities upon arrival at the port of entry, provided they hold a passport from one of the 55 eligible countries.
 They also must show that they are traveling to a third country after leaving China, which means they must show a connecting ticket to a third country when arriving in China.
-This is a great option for people who want to make a short stop-over to explore various areas of the country.
+This is a great option for people who want to make a short stopover to explore various areas of the country.

-• 25 countries in the Europe Schengen area: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+• 25 countries in the European Schengen area: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 • Six countries in the Americas: the United States, Canada, Brazil, Mexico, Argentina, and Chile.